 |(L) This is not a photo postcard, but a quality print of a lovely library of dressed stone.

 (R) This Curt Teich American Art postcard was mailed in 1919.

 A Classical Revival building designed by John F. Stanton and built in 1912.

 Replaced, and turned into offices in 1987.

 1901 Carnegie grant: built in 1902.
-Second Renaissance Revival building on National Register of Historic Places.
+The Second Renaissance Revival building is on the National Register of Historic Places.

 Apparently this building is still in use.

 Moved from the Carnegie building to the old post office in 1964.
 Became the Finney County Public Library in 1983, prior to a new library facility being built.

 Built in 1913.
 Replaced in 1975.
 Now the Carnegie Arts Center.

 Per Gardiner, the special 1909 election that brought it into existence was one in which